TES5Edit/fopdoc/Conventions.md

 ## Field Counts

 These symbols are used to denote whether a record field is required or not, and how many times it may appear.
+A blank count table cell is equivalent to one containing a `-`.

 Symbol | Meaning
 -------|--------
-?? | Unknown
-+ | Required
-- | Optional
++ | Required.
+Such fields are always present in official plugins and plugins made with the GECK.
+- | Optional.
+Such fields are not always present in official plugins and plugins made with the GECK.
 * | Can appear more than once (stacks with `+` and `-`).